Ischemic stroke is the most common type of stroke occurring in 87% of patients.

 - Sudden confusion, trouble speaking or understanding

 - Sudden trouble seeing in one or both eyes

 - Sudden trouble walking, dizziness or loss of balance

 - Sudden severe headache with no known cause

 If you have any of these symptoms or see someone else having them, call 9-1-1 immediately.

-Fast treatment at the hospital can lead to better results.
-Treatment includes the administration of clot busting medication and if indicated the use of a stent retriever to remove the blood clot.
+Fast treatment of ischemic stroke at the hospital can lead to better results.
+Treatment of ischemic stroke includes the administration of clot busting medication and if indicated the use of a stent retriever to remove the blood clot.

-Our experts specialize in the use of an endovascular procedure called mechanical thrombectomy.
+Our experts specialize in the use of an endovascular procedure called mechanical thrombectomy to treat ischemic stroke.
 For patients who are eligible for this procedure, our physicians remove the lodged blood clot obstructing the blood vessel in the brain using a wired cage-like device called a stent retriever.
 A catheter with the stent retriever attached to its end is threaded through an artery in the groin up to the blocked artery in the brain.